How to Select the Right Solar Racking System for Any Roof

 Understanding the Core Function of a Solar Racking System

 A solar racking system, also known as a mounting system, is the foundational framework that secures solar panels to a roof or the ground.
 Its primary role is to ensure the structural integrity of the entire array, protecting the significant investment in solar panels and the building itself.
 A properly engineered system anchors the panels against environmental forces like wind and snow while distributing their weight safely across the roof structure.
-All high-quality racking systems and their components should be tested and certified to UL 2703, a standard that evaluates the entire system—including rails, clamps, and bonding hardware—as a single, integrated unit.
-This certification ensures the system meets critical safety standards for mechanical strength and electrical bonding, providing a reliable path to ground and mitigating shock or fire hazards.
+Many high-quality racking systems and components are listed to UL 2703, a standard that evaluates mounting-system components and system bonding when the manufacturer has the product listed.
+When available, a UL 2703 listing is a useful indicator of integrated mechanical and bonding evaluation, but not all compliant systems are listed to that standard, so verify the product listing or manufacturer documentation.
+A listing helps confirm the manufacturer’s bonding approach and the mechanical performance the product was evaluated for, but installers still must follow NEC grounding and bonding requirements and the manufacturer’s instructions.

 Key Factors in Racking System Selection